tocco/tocco-docs/glossary.rst

         Accessible via ``oc {get|describe|edit|…} imagestreamtag …``.

+    JasperReports
+        `JasperReports`_ is a report technology still used by some legacy reports.
+The reports use the \*.jrxml file extension.

+        New reports should use :term:`wkhtmltopdf`.

     Maven Archive
         An archive (\*.tar.gz) of the whole application including all dependencies and other resources needed to run the applicaiton.